globocom/GloboDNS/doc/setup.md

 ## Installing

-In order to install dnsapi into your enviroment you'll need to follow the steps bellow, please don't skip any step!
+In order to install GloboDNS in your enviroment you'll need to follow the steps bellow, please don't skip any step!

 **1. User and groups**

-On the bind server, the user running the api, need to have the same uid and gid and also be member of the Bind (named daemon) group.
+On the bind server, the user running the API needs to have the same uid and gid and also be member of the Bind (named daemon) group.
-    * Note: DNSAPI process the files on your own machine and then transfer the desired files already modified through rsync to the bind server.
-So you need to make this access possible and take care with your specific file permissions.
+    * Note: GloboDNS processes the files on your own machine and then transfer the desired files already modified through rsync to the bind server.
+So you need to make this access possible and take care of your specific file permissions.

-    my dnsapi server:
+    my GloboDNS server:

         $ id dnsapi
         uid=12386(dnsapi) gid=12386(dnsapi) groups=25(named),12386(dnsapi)